 Precautions are taken throughout the school year to provide a safe campus environment for students and employees.
-Campus Security offers security awareness programs such as an escort service, emergency call boxes, special services, daily crime log, and information on obtaining a temporary restraining order (TRO).
+Campus Security offers security awareness programs, a safety escort service, special services, daily crime log, and information on obtaining a temporary restraining order (TRO).
 "Timely warnings" are provided in the event of a crime occurring on campus that poses a serious ongoing threat to the community.

-Campus security notices and updates, as well as a listing of incidents that took place on campus are sent out to the UHMC campus community via Maui Announcements or the Chancellor's Weekly Communique on an as needed basis.
+Campus Security notices and updates, as well as a listing of incidents that took place on campus are sent out to the UHMC campus community via Maui Announcements or the Chancellor's Weekly Communique on an as needed basis.